tytydraco/yessleep/out/Part_2_Theres_a_monster_following_along_Highway_67_through_Texas_we_didnt_kill_it_and_now_its_hunting_people_This_is_a_warning.md

 \*\*\*

-It was the last night of the week before the Martinez's were set to return.
+It was the last night of the week before Bob and Maria were set to return.

 I was bringing the old girls in as dusk set over the property, coaxing them with a treat of sliced bananas and apples that they would get only the evening’s milking.
 It was still and quiet with nats bumping lazily against the lights.
 B and Sam would follow me out shortly, and I had decided to get an early start to breath in the cooling evening air, alone, for a moment.
 I also wanted a smoke, or two... maybe three.